morganthomas/winning-arguments/winning-arguments.md

 In this text, we're abandoning the topic of knowledge henceforth.
 However, in my view this does not call for an abandonment of epistemology; instead, in my view it calls for a different formulation of the purposes of epistemology.
 We will therefore repurpose the term "epistemology," using it to refer to the study of seeking the truth.
 This is a general umbrella of topics which includes truth, true belief, justified true belief, knowledge, and similar "epistemic" concepts.

-With this slightly different conception of epistemology in hand, let us now return to the starting point of our investigation.
+With this slightly different conception of epistemology in hand, let us now return to the starting point of our investigation of epistemology.

+In essence, we are interested in studying and evaluating all potential methods of seeking the truth.
+We want tools and techonology that enable us to get to the truth.
+We want tools and technology that work, that actually achieve this purpose.
+Therefore we want to evaluate various methods of getting to the truth, and to be able to discriminate between effective and ineffective ones.

+However, in order to progress in our investigation, we need to step back and observe that we have yet to clarify what our purpose really is.

 TODO